 - If you don’t own the property or it isn’t public property, then you shouldn’t go on it with out consent of the owner.
 That being said, I have been given access to some great zones by simply asking the owner and they said me and my friends could go ahead and practice on the lands.
 Now this might not be the case for every land owner, but you never know what will happen if you ask.

 - If it’s public property, try not to bother others who are enjoying the land.
 If you are causing a scene on public property then you can get in trouble for being a disturbance.
+Also make sure you wear appropriate shoes so you don’t leave scuffs or marks on public property.

 - If you are asked by the law enforcement or land owner to stop, then you should just move on and find a new spot.